 - 60 Round Mags

 This setup adds a little to your ranged effectiveness through the Monolithic Suppressor and Archangel barrel, but crucially it actually improves the weapon’s performance in close-quarters fights, too.
-Before the Grau’s ranged effectiveness was nerfed we opted for the Nexus barrel, but now the Archangel barrel is essentially, especially as it grants some very easy to use iron sights.
+Before the Grau’s ranged effectiveness was nerfed we opted for the Nexus barrel, but now the Archangel barrel is essential, especially as it grants some very easy to use iron sights.

 Elsewhere the Monolithic Suppressor improves your long-range effectiveness, too, but also keeps you off the map.
 The iron sights are good enough to stand in for a reflex sight, and they offer a faster aim down sight time, too.
 Finally, the 60 Round Mags are essential in Warzone as they allow you to potentially down a whole squad if you land your shots.

 As for the rest of the Grau Warzone setup, we’ve opted for the Cold-Blooded and Ghost as essential perks as they’ll keep you off any radars and thermal optics, which is invaluable in Warzone.
 It’s up to you which third, or yellow perk you opt for but we tend to switch between Tracker or Amped.
 Amped is great for improving your weapon swap speed and generally helps if you push a lot.
 Tracker shows you footsteps, which is ideal if you’ve weakened an enemy and need to clean up the fight as soon as possible.